Who we are

 The Cricklade Court Leet operates this website.

-This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of personal information if anyone decided to use our website.
+This page is used to inform website visitors of our policies with the collection, use, and disclosure of personal information if anyone decided to use our website.

 We are committed to safeguarding the privacy of our website visitors and users.